 Depending on the amount discharged, that additional “income” may push you into the next tax bracket, increasing the percentage you pay in taxes not only on the discharged debt but on your normal income also.
 Furthermore, that additional income may disqualify you from claiming some deductions and credits that usually lower your tax burden.

-What Do I Do If I Can’t Pay Those Extra Taxes?
+What If I Can't Pay The Taxes?